AaronGullickson/piat_money_happiness/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Income and Happiness

-# Introduction
+## Introduction

 Throughout the the term, you will be working to build up an analysis of a specific research question, detailed below.
 You will complete several Putting It All Together assignments that ask you to analyze a dataset using the specific tools you have learned.
 For each assignment, you will report your results in a brief report.
 The ultimate goal of this set of assignments is a final complete research report on your specific research question.

-## Research Topic:
+## Research Topic: Income and Happiness

-Describe research topic
+We will use the General Social Survey to examine whether there is a relationship between a person's income and their happiness.
+We will also examine whether this relationship between a person's income and their happiness differs by gender.
+Specifically, we will address the following research questions:

 ### Research questions

-1. x related to y
+1. What is the association between a person's self-reported level of happiness and their family income?
-2. contextual variable
+2. Does this relationship between family income and happiness vary by gender?

 ## Technical Details